Enomalyy/AI-webcam-mic-input/README.md

 Offline, low resource usage solution for Windows 10 computers lacking, um, everything.

-(This project essentially demonstrates the use of offline AI running on older hardware -  Google's MediaPipe Hands and Faster-Whisper (Int8 Quantization), along with WebRTCVAD to buffer the text for better voice detection.)
+(This project essentially demonstrates the use of offline AI running on older hardware -  Google's MediaPipe Hands and Faster-Whisper (Int8 Quantization), along with WebRTCVAD to buffer the auido for better voice to text.)

 Runs silently in the System Tray with a "Headless" option (no video feed) to save resources.